alicekellings/Sidebuzcom/src/content/blog/how-to-diversify-your-income-into-multiple-revenue-streams.md

 I got into pet sitting as a side gig while working in tech.
 I started on Rover, an app that links pet owners with sitters.
 Setting up a profile and passing a background check is quick, and you can start earning as soon as you’re booked.

-It’s ideal for remote workers like me — getting paid to hang out with cute animals is great, and I can still manage other tasks, like checking up on my picnic business, answering emails, or creating content.
+It’s ideal for remote workers like me �?getting paid to hang out with cute animals is great, and I can still manage other tasks, like checking up on my picnic business, answering emails, or creating content.

 In January 2024, I was pet-sitting almost every day, and I enjoyed it because it was such a relaxing job.
 The only downside is I didn’t get to travel as much since I needed to stay with the pets.

 It’s an extremely easy side hustle if you understand pet care and behavior.
-Pets are super easy to work with as long as they’re not puppies — puppies are more work.
+Pets are super easy to work with as long as they’re not puppies �?puppies are more work.

 ## **6. Airbnb arbitrage**